Sunnydayz77/BetterDoc/better-doc-project/README.md

 -Includes hover ability over links
 -loading gif renders while searching for data
 -404 page included when links are mistyped
--links in the footer open up in a new page instead of rendering over the NutriMate website -Unsplash was used for images
+-Unsplash was used for images
--Giph was used for moving giphy images
+-Giphy was used for moving giphy images
 -Surge was used for website hosting

 Relevant instructions for viewers: